sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 <p style="margin-left: 30px;">Based on analysis of the x-bplist file, the Word Trip app collects metadata including the user's IP address, web browser data, and iOS version.
 This is evident in the BIDDER_TOKEN_EXTRAS key, which contains a JSON-like string such as {"ip": "96.255.xx.xxx", "ts": 1743726856}.
 The IP address allows the app to estimate the user’s general location via geolocation techniques, potentially down to the city or neighborhood level.</p>

-     The app can combine this IP address with the application launch timestamp (ts) to correlate user behavior with specific location data points.
+<p style="margin-left: 30px;">The app can combine this IP address with the application launch timestamp (ts) to correlate user behavior with specific location data points.</p>

-     Using BackupViewer, additional evidence was found:
+<p style="margin-left: 30px;">Using BackupViewer, additional evidence was found:</p>

-     The client.plist file located at System > root > Library > Caches > locationd includes a key named com.littleengine.wordtreat, indicating the internal name used by the Word Trip app.
-This entry has a SupportedAuthorizationMask value of 3, meaning the app can request both "When In Use" and "Always" location permissions, allowing for flexible access depending on user settings and app behavior.
+<p style="margin-left: 30px;">The client.plist file located at System > root > Library > Caches > locationd includes a key named com.littleengine.wordtreat, indicating the internal name used by the Word Trip app.
+This entry has a SupportedAuthorizationMask value of 3, meaning the app can request both "When In Use" and "Always" location permissions, allowing for flexible access depending on user settings and app behavior.</p>

      <p style="margin-left: 30px;"><strong>Figure x:</strong></p>
 <img src="/img/P25.JPG" alt="IP" width="750" style="display: block; margin-left: 30px;">

-     The ZProcess table in System > WirelessDomain > Library > Databases shows entries such as ZBUNDLENAME = "com.apple.datausage" and ZPROCNAME values containing "locationd", referring to the iOS daemon responsible for handling location services.
-This contextualizes how location access is managed at the system level.
+<p style="margin-left: 30px;">The ZProcess table in System > WirelessDomain > Library > Databases shows entries such as ZBUNDLENAME = "com.apple.datausage" and ZPROCNAME values containing "locationd", referring to the iOS daemon responsible for handling location services.
+This contextualizes how location access is managed at the system level.</p>

      <p style="margin-left: 30px;"><strong>Figure x:</strong></p>
 <img src="/img/P26.JPG" alt="IP" width="850" style="display: block; margin-left: 30px;">